Ecliptia/moonlink.js/docs/docs/moonlinkplayer/connect.md

 # 🍨 connect

-> Will connect the discord bot on voice channel. way to use:
+> This function will connect the discord bot on voice channel. way to use:

 ```javascript